 If you do not want ECSD to disclose directory information from your child's education records without your prior written consent, you must notify the District in writing within the first two weeks of each school year or enrollment.
 ECSD has designated the following information as directory information:

 - -Student's name

 - -Address

 - -Telephone listing

 - -Photograph

-- -Date and place of birth

-- -Major field of student

-- -Dates of attendance

-- -Grade level

-- -Participation in officially-recognized activities and sports - -Weight and height of members of athletic teams - -Degrees, honors, and awards received - -The most recent educational agency or institution attended - -Immunization and health information may be shared with government agencies as requested.
+- -Degrees, honors, and awards received - -The most recent educational agency or institution attended - -Immunization and health information may be shared with government agencies as requested.